anusarati/disk_tree/README.md

 ## LICENSE
 0BSD

-Thanks to the Buddha, Wikipedia, en.cppreference.com, the C++ standards committee or working group, and anyone else who helped me.
+Thanks to the Buddha, Wikipedia, en.cppreference.com and devdocs.io, the C++ standards committee or working group, and anyone else who helped me.